DanLeEpicMan/UpdatedMonolithSolver/README.md

 Step 7: If you have to restart after clearing the entire board, start from Step 4.
 You do not need to create a new CSV file however; you can simply replace your CSV file's contents with the new board and save it.
 If you have to open Anaconda prompt again, then start from Step 3 instead.
 # Afterword

 I hope my explanation was as informative as it could be!
 The original repository has its own instructions, but I felt like I should write my own.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this many times.
 I personally used this tool between 10-15 times (not fun).
 Note that there are two other files that I did not mention.
-You won't have to use them when generating a solution, but if you're curious check out the original instructions.
-If you would like to contact me, my Discord is Dan Le Man 2#1890.
-Alternatively, [my Steam profile can be found here](https://steamcommunity.com/id/danleepicman/) if you prefer to not use Discord.
+You won't have to use them when generating a solution, but if you're curious check out the original instructions. **If you would like to contact me, my Discord is Dan Le Man 2#1890.
+Alternatively, [my Steam profile can be found here](https://steamcommunity.com/id/danleepicman/) if you prefer to not use Discord.**

-If you'd like me to convert this into an application with a graphical interface, please message me and give me a nudge because I currently have no serious resolve or motivation to do so.
-It's something I thought about.

 If you are having any trouble please do not hesitate to contact me.
 I'm absolutely willing to help and I won't judge you for running into problems.